 The Finance Initiative of the UN Environment Programme is a global partnership of more than 200 banks, insurers and investors with the aim of promoting a sustainable approach to business within the financial sector.
 Credit Suisse was one of the first signatories of the UNEP Statement of Commitment by Financial Institutions (FI) on Sustainable Development in 1992.
 In the UNEP Statement by Financial Institutions the signatories recognize the interaction between the economy, society and the environment, and commit to sustainable development.

 In furtherance of our commitment to comply with all laws, rules and regulations applicable to our businesses in the fight against money laundering and the financing of terrorism, Credit Suisse is one of the founding members of the Wolfsberg Group.
 The Wolfsberg Group is an association of thirteen global banks which aims to develop frameworks and guidance for the management of financial crime risks, particularly with respect to Know Your Customer, Anti-Money Laundering and Counter-Terrorist Financing policies.

 Credit Suisse was one of the first banks to sign up to the EP in 2003.
 The Equator Principles are used for all applicable transactions, including project finance and project-related corporate loans.
-In addition to sitting on the EP Steering Committee, we are part of the External Relations working group that promotes engagement and communication with external parties and stakeholders.
+In addition to sitting on the EP Steering Committee, we acted as the regional representative for Europe within the Equator Principles Association in 2017.

 The Sustainability Affairs team at Credit Suisse provides global coverage to the business on Equator Principles transactions as well as other transactions that entail potential sustainability risks.
 This includes training and advising the business on the appropriate application of the Equator Principles and wider sustainability risk management procedures and policies.